On the Order of the Central Moments of the Length of the Longest Common Subsequences in Random Words: Introduction and statements of results

-In contrast to \cite{HM}, \cite{HLM} or \cite{LM} which deal only with binary words, our results are proved for alphabets of arbitrary, but fixed size $m$, and are thus novel in that context as well, even for the variance, i.e., $r=2$.
-Moreover, our results are no longer asymptotic, but rather valid for all $n\ge 1$, and precise constants sharply depending on the alphabet size are provided.
-As pointed out in \cite{AHM}, the LCS problem is a last passage percolation (LPP) problem with dependent weights and in our context, the order of the variance is linear.
+In contrast to \cite{HM}, \cite{HLM} or \cite{LM} which deal only with binary words, our results are proved for alphabets of arbitrary, but fixed size $m$, and are thus novel in that context as well even for the variance, i.e., $r=2$.
+Moreover, our results are no longer existential, but provide precise constants depending on the alphabet size.
+As well known, e.g., see \cite{AHM1}, \cite{AHM}, the LCS problem is a last passage percolation (LPP) problem with strictly increasing paths and dependent weights and, therefore, in our context, the order of the variance is linear.
 For the LPP problem with independent weights the variance is conjectured to be sublinear.
 In view of \eqref{E:theorem1-upperbound} and \eqref{E:theorem1}, it is tempting to conjecture, and we do so, that when properly centered (by $\gamma_m^* n$) and normalized (by $\sqrt n$), asymptotically, $LC_n$ has a normal component.
-This conjecture might appear surprising since in LPP with independent weights different limiting laws are conjectured and, in particular, proved to be such in the closely related Bernoulli matching model \cite{MN}.
-It should finally also be noted that, as seen in \cite{BH} with another closely related model, the order $n^{r/2}$ on the central moments does not guarantee normal convergence.
+(The limiting law is in fact normal, see \cite{HU}.)
+This conjecture might appear surprising since in LPP with independent weights different limiting laws are conjectured and have been proved to be such in the closely related Bernoulli matching model \cite{MN}.
+It should finally also be noted that, as seen in \cite{BH}, with another closely related model, the order $n^{r/2}$ on the central moments does not guarantee normal convergence, but nevertheless a normal component is present.

 As for the content of the rest of paper, Section~\ref{section1} presents a proof of Theorem~\ref{T:theorem1} which relies on a key preliminary result, Theorem~\ref{T:theorem2}, whose proof is given in Section~\ref{section2}.